brenoepics/at4j/docs/README.md

 ## Working on the content

-- See VitePress docs on supported [Markdown Extensions](https://vitepress.dev/guide/markdown) and the ability to [use Vue syntax inside markdown](https://vitepress.dev/guide/using-vue).
+- See VitePress docs on supported [Markdown Extensions](https://vitepress.dev/guide/markdown).

-- See the [Writing Guide](https://github.com/vuejs/docs/blob/main/.github/contributing/writing-guide.md) for our rules and recommendations on writing and maintaining documentation content.